luteberget/RailCNL/trvanalysis/main.md

 `Cl` instead of the sentence type `S`, natural expressions of negation are available directly from the resource grammar.

+Whenever negation required over a complex term is needed, it is required to define an intermediate Datalog predicate whose atomic representation can be negated instead of the complex.
+This avoid the (usually less elegant) sentence construction "it is not the case that ...".

 These considerations have led to the comparison section below.

 ## Strategies for translating HL to LL